-A free breakfast club is in place Monday to Thursday on our campus and is open to all pupils in P1-P7 from both schools.
+A free breakfast club is in place Monday to Thursday on our campus and is open to all pupils in P1-P7.
 This opens at 8.30 daily and provides cereal and toast to pupils.
-The breakfast club staff are volunteers from across the staff of both schools.
+The breakfast club staff work on a rota basis from our school.
 Our breakfast club is supported by Greggs, Cash for Kids, Tesco and Scotmid ensuring that this is free to all pupils across the session.
+On Friday mornings a Family Breakfast is in place where all families can attend our Breakfast Club free of charge.